 It’s not often you’ll see something healthy on this blog.
 Once in a while, though, I get the urge to post something fat-free, or at least veggie or fruity fresh and healthy, and this is the first time I’m going there.
 I mostly eat this way in real life (I’d be six feet under if I ate my blog food on a daily basis), but never thought to post some of my healthier dishes.

 I would say I’m a food ‘everything’ blog, from the fattiest, most gourmet creations you can imagine, to the fattiest, most down-home creations you can imagine, both sweet and savory, to well..sort of healthy when the mood strikes.
-I know shrimp is loaded with cholesterol, but you could substitute other fish if it bothers you, like tilapia.
+I know shrimp is loaded with cholesterol, but you could substitute other shellfish if it bothers you, or your favorite mild fish.
 Regardless, this baked sriracha shrimp is definitely lighter on the bod.

-Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s a LEMON orzo?
-Not to mention it looks dry AF in this photo, but it’s actually creamy.
-My awful photo skills make good food look bad.
+Why didn’t I add a slice of lemon or some lemon zest to like umm, show it’s orzo or risoni with LEMON?
+Not to mention it looks dry AF in this photo because it sat for a bit, and I forgot to stir it since the fun bunch was yelling for dinner, but it’s actually super duper creamy.
+Plus, my awful photo skills make good food look bad.

 It may not be the prettiest shrimp dish, but trust me, it’s so worth it because it’s a quick, easy, and almost super-healthy lunch or dinner.
-I say ‘almost’ because I took it off the super healthy chart by spooning it on top of lemon scallion orzo.
-Orzo isn’t bad for you, but it’s carbs nonetheless.
-Of course you don’t have to make the orzo, so it’s back to ‘super-healthy’ if you skip it.
+I say ‘almost’ because I took it off the super healthy chart by spooning it on top of zesty scallion risoni or orzo with lemon.
+Orzo or Risoni isn’t bad for you, but it’s carbs nonetheless.
+Of course you don’t have to make the orzo or risoni so it’s back to ‘super-healthy’ if you skip it.

 That said, sometimes I use fat-free feta, so that’s got to cancel out something by way of fat, right?
-I think that puts this shrimp at a level I’d call, somewhat super healthy, and even healthier with a green salad in lieu of the orzo, right?
+I think that puts this shrimp at a level I’d call, somewhat super healthy, and even healthier with a green salad in lieu of the orzo or risoni, right?

 Alright, enough with all of this ‘healthy’ rambling because it tastes awesome and that’s what matters most.
 Ease of preparation, quick cooking, and again, it tastes awesome.
 Is this not a Mom’s dream?
 A bachelor/bachelorette’s dream?
 Wait, anyone can eat and make this spicy baked shrimp, so forget all that and just make it.
-I guarantee that you will marvel at the flavor explosion that takes place in your mouth.
+I guarantee you will be very happy with the blast of flavor taking place on your palate.

 I need to interrupt this entry because I have to post this photo.
 Don’t worry, I’m NOT cooking them!